Journey through Grief by Painting

 January 1, 2007

-domestic-violence.jpgThe statistics (click here and here) are both surprising and horrific.
+domestic-violence.jpgThe statistics (click here) are both surprising and horrific.
 For example, 1 in 4 women is physically abused and this abuse occurs across every socio-economic class.
 It’s very common.
 It’s increasing.
 Pregnant women are at risk.
 It affects a lot of children.

 Most folks respond to domestic violence in one of three ways: (1) Ignore it because it’s not hitting close to home, (2) desperately look for a place to turn for help because it’s a reality, and (3) look around for ways they can help.
 I want to address the third category.
 Maybe you would be moved to help a new work get activated.